Eliza Cook (physician): Biography

-As a doctor, she performed surgeries, set broken limbs, and delivered many babies.
+As a doctor, Cook performed surgeries, set broken limbs, and delivered many babies.
 She also worked as a pharmacist and wrote articles about health issues for magazines and medical journals.

 Cook was a member of the American Woman Suffrage Association and the Women's Christian Temperance Union.
-In October of 1895, she was a founding member of the Nevada Women’s Equal Suffrage League and elected the inaugural vice president of the organization.
+She was a founding member of the Nevada Women’s Equal Suffrage League and was elected the inaugural vice president of the organization in October of 1895.
 After her term was over, she became president of the Douglas County Equal Suffrage League, and continued to serve both organizations by circulating petitions, writing to legislators, and publishing letters in the newspapers.
 She served as Vice President of the Nevada Equal Suffrage Association.

-Never married, she resided in Mottsville, Carson Valley, and Douglas County.
-Cook died on October 2, 1947.
-Cook is buried Mottsville Cemetery in Douglas, Nevada.
+Never married, Cook resided in Mottsville, Carson Valley, and Douglas County.
+She died on October 2, 1947 and is buried in Mottsville Cemetery in Douglas, Nevada.